 In our opinion, proper books of account have been kept by the Parent Company and the consolidated financial statements, together with the contents of the report of the Parent Company's Board of Directors relating to these consolidated financial statements, are in accordance therewith.
-We further report that, We obtained all the information and explanations that we required for the purpose of our audit and that the consolidated financial statements incorporate all information that is required by the Companies Law No. 1 of 2016 and its Executive Regulations as amended, and by the Parent Company's Memorandum of Incorporation and Articles of Association, as amended, that an inventory was duly carried out and that, to the best of our knowledge and belief, no violations of the Companies Law No. 1 of 2016 and its Executive Regulations and Articles of Association as amended, or of the Parent Company's Memorandum of Incorporation and Articles 31, 2021, that might have had a material effect on the business or financial position of the Parent Company, except for the Group ownership of investment properties and conducting rental activities, not disclosed in the Parent Company Articles of Association.
+We further report that, we obtained all the information and explanations that we required for the purpose of our audit, and that the consolidated financial statements incorporate all information that is required by the Companies Law No. 1 of 2016 and its Executive Regulations as amended, and by the Parent Company's Memorandum of Incorporation and Articles of Association as amended.
+In addition proper books of account have been kept by the Parent Company, that an inventory was duly carried out and that, to the best of our knowledge and belief, no violations of the Companies Law No. 1 of 2016 and its Executive Regulations as amended, or of the Parent Company's Memorandum of Incorporation and Articles of Association as amended, have occurred during the year ended December 31, 2022, that might have had a material effect on the business or financial position of the Parent Company, except for the Group's ownership of investment property and conducts rental activities, not disclosed in the Parent Company Articles of Association.

-Furthermore, we have not become aware of any material violations of the provisions of Law 7 of 2010, as amended, relating to the Capital Markets Authority and its related regulations during the year ended December 31, 2021, that might have had a material effect on the Group's financial position or results of its operations.
+Furthermore, we have not become aware of any material violations of the provisions of Law No. 7 of 2010, as amended, relating to the Capital Markets Authority and its related regulations during the year ended December 31, 2022, that might have had a material effect on the Group's financial position or results of its operations.